electracoin-ECA/electra-styleguide/README.md

 The underlying functionality and look of the fabricator styleguide is still a work in progress.
 Please don't modify the code found in `src/assets/fabricator/` and `src/views/fabricator/`.

 ## What is the result?
-Working on this styleguide, you create two important things:
-- Assets (images, fonts, bundled CSS/JS) which will be used in all HTML/CSS-based user interfaces (`dist/assets/toolkit`).
+- Assets (images, fonts, bundled CSS) which will be used in all HTML/CSS-based user interfaces (`dist/assets/toolkit`).
 - Templates which you can drop anywhere in the code (e.g. during the upcoming desktop wallet development)

 ## Development